shadow006tr/BlockChain/README.md

  Currently, the program will create a sertain amount of Blocks, each holding:
-> The hash value of the last block,
+> The hash value of the last block

+> A magic number to complicate the hashing, requiring it to start with a certain amount of zeroes

-> the hash value of the current block,
+> the hash value of the current block

-> block's id within the chain,
+> block's id within the chain

 > timestamp in seconds, to create pseudo-randomness